mrThomasTeller/NodejsProxyAutoload/README.md

 ### DefaultHandler

     /**
-     * Handler implies the same files structure as following (root - is directory passed as "path", ns - is namespace which
+     * Handler implies the same files structure as following (root - is directory passed as 'path', ns - is namespace which
      * you registered the handler with):
      * root
      * └─ns